Partial and Complete Rotator Cuff Tears

 Depending on the severity of your injury, mild cases of Rotator Cuff Tears may be treated with rest, anti-inflammatories, therapy, biologic augmentation injections, and/or cortisone injections.
 In mild cases, simply resting the shoulder can be very effective for pain relief.
 While non-surgical treatment can relieve mild cases of the condition, surgery may be necessary for more severe cases.

 Arthroscopic Rotator Cuff Repair (Minimally Invasive)

-Orthopaedic surgeons Dr. John Hoffman, Dr. Tuvi Mendel, and Dr. Tyson Cobb perform arthroscopic Rotator Cuff Repair surgery as a minimally invasive method of reattaching the torn rotator cuff tendon to the humeral head.
+Orthopaedic surgeons Dr. John Hoffman and Dr. Tuvi Mendel perform arthroscopic Rotator Cuff Repair surgery as a minimally invasive method of reattaching the torn rotator cuff tendon to the humeral head.
 During surgery, small incisions are made through which an arthroscope (small video camera) is inserted into your shoulder joint to allow your surgeon to view the surgery on a monitor.
 Special instrumentation is used to suture the torn rotator cuff tendon(s) to the proper location.
 This technique results in smaller incisions, less scarring, less pain, and faster recovery than for the open surgical procedure.